TheHive-Project/TheHiveDocs/TheHive4/User/Quick-start.md

 Note: The *"Profile"* field will be populated by the profiles that can be assigned to organisation users only.
 (Administration profiles will not be listed).

 The first user you must create for each organisation, should be a user with *"org-admin"* profile.
-That profile allows all the operations withing an organisation.
+That profile allows all the operations within an organisation.

 A user with *"org-admin"* profile will be able to connect and configure its organisation by at least: